sandeepnkulkarni/kubernetes-tutorials/_posts/2020-06-17-reset-kubernetes-cluster.md

 ---
 layout: post
-title: Reset Kubernetes Cluster
+title: Reset Kubernetes Cluster using kubeadm
 date: 2020-06-07 19:00:00 +0530
 tags: [kubernetes, reset, cluster]
 ---

-In this tutorial, we will learn about how to reset Kubernetes Cluster.
+In this tutorial, we will learn about how to reset single node/control-plane Kubernetes Cluster.
+It will wipe out Kubernetes cluster data that was configured using `kubeadm init` as described in [Create single node Kubernetes cluster on Ubuntu using kubeadm on Google Cloud Platform (GCP)](2020-06-17-single-node-k8s-ubuntu-gcp-kubeadm.md).
+Same steps which are mentioned below could be also performed on any Kubernetes cluster created on Ubuntu whether they are hosted on Google Cloud Platform (GCP) or not.

+In case you have configured your single node/control-plane Kubernetes cluster using alternate methods, steps mentioned below may not be sufficient to completely wipe out Kubernetes configuration.
+There might be some additional steps involved to completely wipe out everything.

+## Reset Kubernetes cluster

 To reset a Kubernetes cluster, use `kubeadm reset` command like below:
 ```